We've used independent research to list travel insurance companies that offer cover for pre-existing medical conditions.

 - Terminal - sadly many insurers will not accept a terminal prognosis.
 This is an area we think needs to improve and we are working on it.

 I had a medical condition 3 years ago.
 Do I still need to declare it?

 Different pre-existing medical conditions travel insurers will treat conditions differently.
-For instance, the insurers AllClear requires you to declare if you have ever had a heart or circulatory problem.
-However, Avanti will only require you to declare it if you have had the condition in the last five years.
-This is true for other conditions, too - if you suffered from a kidney issue six years ago, you would not have to declare it for Avanti, but you would for AllClear.
+For instance, the insurer AllClear requires you to declare if you have had been diagnosed with any medical conditions that you're taking medication for in the last 5 years.
+However, Avanti will only require you to declare it if you have had the condition in the last two years.
+This could be true for specific conditions, too.

 The right insurer for you depends on your personal circumstances.
 There are a large number of conditions aside from the few mentioned above that need to be declared if you are purchasing travel insurance, and different insurers may have different definitions of 'having a condition'.
 Make sure you read the policy documents thoroughly before making a decision and, if you can't find the information you're looking for, call the insurer and ask.